atajti/fbpack/README.md

 }
 devtools::install_github("atajti/fbpack")
 ```
+Systems running Windows in a non-English locale may run into problems with Rtools if its path contains letters with accents.
+If this is the case, one can download the files then run `install.packages("path/to/files", repos=NULL, type="source")`.

 Also, the Selenium Web Driver should be on the computer.
 The RSelenium package takes care of this if one runs the
 `RSeleium::checkForServer()` function.